 - Use the dropdown menu option Save as Template and Start Job to create a template and start this job.

-You will see the job overview.
-Note the tabs along the top edge for viewing Tasks, Samples, Assays, and Files
+Once the job is started, you will see the job overview.
+Note the tabs along the top edge for viewing Tasks, Samples, and Assays

 in addition to the Overview